koriym/Koriym.DevPdoStatement/README.md

 ## Custom Log

-You can implement custom logger in certain condition like over excution time or log with PS3 logger.
+You can implement custom condition for logging or choose your favorite logger.

 ```php
 use Koriym\DevPdoStatement\LoggerInterface;